 Further reading & references

-- Hospital Episode Statistics, Admitted Patient Care - England, 2011-12; The NHS Information Centre
+- Hospital Episode Statistics, Admitted Patient Care - England, 2011-12; Health and Social Care Information Center (HSCIC)

 - Sucandy I, Kolff JW; Incarcerated femoral hernia in men: incidence, diagnosis, and surgical management.
 N Am J Med Sci.
 2012 Nov;4(11):617-8. doi: 10.4103/1947-2714.103343.